 1. The SMF receives a PDU session establishment request from the UE.
 The SMF selects the PCF as described in subclause 8.3 and invokes the Npcf_SMPolicyControl_Create service operation by sending the HTTP POST request to the "SM Policies" resource.
 The request operation provides the SUPI, the PDU session ID, PDU Session Type, DNN, and S-NSSAI, and may provide the GPSI, the Internal Group Identifier, the Access Type, the IPv4 address or the IPv6 network prefix (if available), the PEI if received in the SMF, the User Location Information, the UE Time Zone, Serving Network, RAT type, charging information, the Session-AMBR, the DN-AAA authorization profile index if available, and the subscribed default 5QI/ARP, if available.
 The request operation also includes a Notification URI to indicate to the PCF where to send a notification when the SM related policies are updated.

 2-3.
 If PCF does not have the subscription data for the SUPI and DNN, the PCF invokes the Nudr_DataRepository_Query service operation to the UDR by sending the HTTP GET request to the "SessionManagementPolicyData" resource as specified in 3GPP TS 29.519 [12].The UDR sends an HTTP "200 OK" response to the PCF with the policy control subscription data.
-If BDT Reference ID(s) is included in the response from the UDR, the PCF shall invoke the Nudr_DataRepository_Query service operation to the UDR to retrieve the Background Data Transfer policy corresponding to the BDT Reference ID(s) by sending the HTTP GET request to the " IndividualBdtData" resource, and the UDR sends an HTTP "200 OK" response to the PCF with the Background Data Transfer policy.
+If BDT Reference ID(s) is included in the response from the UDR, the PCF shall invoke the Nudr_DataRepository_Query service operation to the UDR to retrieve the Background Data Transfer policy corresponding to the BDT Reference ID(s) by sending the HTTP GET request to the " IndividualBdtData" resource if the PCF requests BDT policy data for a single BDT Reference ID and by sending the HTTP GET request on the "BdtData" collection resource with the URI query parameter "bdt-ref-ids" which represent a set of the BDT Reference IDs if the PCF requests BDT policy data for several BDT Reference IDs, and the UDR sends an HTTP "200 OK" response to the PCF with the Background Data Transfer policy.